adblockplus/web.adblockplus.org/pages/acceptable-ads.md

 ## {{ why-is-aa-enabled[heading] Why is the Acceptable Ads feature enabled by default? }} {: #enabled-by-default }

-{{ why-is-aa-enabled-1 We believe that Acceptable Ads are the sustainable middle ground between a user’s choice to use an ad blocker and the continued need to support free online content with advertisements.
-If the majority of Adblock Plus users have the Acceptable Ads feature enabled, advertisers will have a bigger incentive to produce better, less intrusive ad formats. }}
+{{ why-is-aa-enabled-1 Acceptable Ads is on by default because we believe the best outcome for users is a web with fewer, better ads — not a binary choice between all ads or none.
+By allowing only ads that meet strict, independently verified criteria, Adblock Plus helps push the entire ad industry toward higher standards.
+You can turn it off at any time in two clicks. }}

-## {{ hate-ads[heading] But I hate all ads! }} {: #optout }
+## {{ hate-ads[heading] Want to block everything?
+No problem. }} {: #optout }

-{{ hate-ads-1 No problem, you can disable this feature at any time: }}
+{{ hate-ads-1 You can disable this feature at any time: }}

 #### {{ disable-latest[heading] Adblock Plus for Chrome, Firefox (versions 3 and above), Maxthon, Opera, Yandex Browser }}